 5. Under the Tuscan Sun (Italy)

-We spent hours perusing villa rentals on websites after this movie ended.
+We spent hours perusing villa rentals in Tuscany and Umbria on websites after this movie ended.
 The title of this feel-good comedy says it all and showcases some of Tuscany’s postcard-worthy landscapes.

 6. The Talented Mr. Ripley (Venice, Italian Riviera)

-Jude Law, shirtless.
+A young Jude Law, shirtless.
 Do we have your attention?
-Although the plot of this suspense thriller is dark at times, the Italian Riviera backdrop is so captivating you’ll forget where you are or what you were doing a few minutes ago.
+Although the plot of this suspense thriller is dark at times, the Italian Riviera and Venice backdrops are so captivating you’ll forget where you are or what you were doing a few minutes ago.
 Who really cares, let’s talk about how soon we can get to Portofino.

 7. Thelma and Louise (Grand Canyon)